 The RTA Assistant and the Language Assistant are hired by the project via service contracts.
 Hence, the possibility must be included in their respective contracts.
-It is up to the relevant EU Member State and Contracting Authority to foresee such a possibility.
+It is up to the relevant EU Member State and CA to foresee such a possibility.
+Moreover, the 2022 update of the Manual specifies that the RTA Language Assistant may join a study visit to the Member State if his/her participation is cost-effective for the project, and leads to lower interpretation/translation costs for the activity (Annex 7, 3.4 Costs for Assistants to the RTA).